collaide/repository-manager/README.md

 ```

+WARNING : There is no verification if the user has the authorisation to create a file or folder into this group.
+You have to check this in your controller !

 ### How can I share a repo_item (file/folder)

 Now, user1 want to share his folder 'The new folder' with a Group object `group1` et another User object `user2`.
 You can use the `has_repository` method `share(repo_item, member, options = nil)`.